 - Motion and vote to end the closed session and return to the open session.

 The minutes and recordings from the closed session are confidential.
 They must be sealed and kept for at least one year and can only be opened by court order.
-Legislation approved in 2015 by the state legislature allows the State Ombudsman to access the minutes and audio recordings of a closed session without obtaining a court order when such examination is relevant to an investigation under Code Chapter 2C.
-The information sought is not available through other reasonable means.
-For more information, please visit the closed sessions page.
+The State Ombudsman may have access to the minutes and audio recordings of a closed session without obtaining a court order when such examination is relevant to an investigation under Code Chapter 2C and the information sought is not available through other reasonable means.
+For more information, please visit the Closed Sessions page.